hughes84/Emoji/README.md

 # Acknowledgments

-- This game wass inspired by the classic and popular Memory Card Game.
+- This game was inspired by the classic and popular Memory Card Game.
 - Built as a fun project for learning HTML, CSS, and JavaScript.

 [Back to Table of Contents](#table-of-contents)